pysys-test/pysys-test/docs/UserGuide.rst

 as a web test that needs to pass against multiple supported web browsers, or a set of tests that should be run against various different database but can also be run against a mocked database for quick local development.
+Another common use case is executing the same PySysTest class in different modes to test different scenarios.

 Using modes is fairly straightforward.
-First edit the ``pysystest.*`` file for a test that need to run in multiple modes, and add a list of the supported modes by providing a string containing a Python lambda that will be evaluated when the test descriptors are loaded:
+First edit the ``pysystest.*`` file for a test that need to run in multiple modes, and add a list of the supported modes by providing a string containing a Python lambda that will be evaluated when the test descriptors are loaded to return a list of named modes that the test can run in:

 .. code-block:: python